Skip to main content

 Usage example

-Without cleaning up the transaction data set, Symon.AI would treat a misspelled name and a correctly-spelled name as 2 different customers.
+Without cleaning up the transaction data set, Varicent ELT would treat a misspelled name and a correctly-spelled name as 2 different customers.
 We want to use the Smart Matcher to fuzzy-match those rows to the same customer ID.
 When you run the tool, it fuzzy-matches each row in the top data set to, at most, one row in the bottom data set.

 Tip